3.1 – Are you a trader or investor, or both?

-Identifying yourself as a trader or an investor is the first step to file your income tax returns.
+Identifying yourself as a trader or an investor is the first step to filing your income tax returns.

-It now says that an individual can decide on his own to either show his stock investments as capital gains or as a business income (trading) irrespective of the period of holding the listed shares and securities.
-Whatever is the stance once taken, the taxpayer will have to continue with the same in the subsequent years.
+You can decide on your own to show your stock investments as either capital gains or business income (trading), irrespective of the period of holding the listed shares and securities.
+Whatever stance you take, you will have to continue with the same in the subsequent years.

-So before filing income tax returns, you will have to first classify yourself as an investor, trader, or both.
-We will in this chapter help you figure this out in line with what most AO’s would be expecting.
+So, before filing income tax returns, you will have to first classify yourself as an investor, trader, or both.
+We will, in this chapter, help you figure this out in line with what most Assessing Officers (AOs) would be expecting.
 By income, I mean both profits and losses.

-When trading or investing you need to classify your income under one of these heads, broadly speaking they are –
+When trading or investing, you need to classify your income under one of the following heads are –

 3. Speculative business income